savedkeystrokes/savedkeystrokes.github.io/_drafts/2018-08-21-Dynamic-Encryption-Of-Dsc.md

 When you have a credential secret there is an issue that, at rest on the release agent, you can find an unencrypted plaintext password of the account in the mof, adding a certificate allows you to encrypt the mof in both locations.

+I have experienced this every time I need to get a new deployment up and running to a new server, with a secret involved.
+What I am going to show is a way to shortcut this process and get and use the certificate at run time.

+## The Guidelines on Securing a mof

+I generally follow the guidelines from the <a href="https://docs.microsoft.com/en-us/powershell/dsc/securemof" target="_blank" rel="noopener">microsoft documentation</a>, but found some of the steps unnecessary.

 To encrypt a Dsc process you follow the usual instructions:

 - connect to a server,